anvilsecure/azure-sphere-re/tools/fuzzers/README.md

 > ./image_metadata_fuzzer.py --gui templates/dev_enable_caps.bin
 ```

-The template image can be any file with the Image Metadata.
+The template image can be any file with the image metadata.
 This includes enabling capabilities, or applications.

 The pluton debug console can be used to view some log messages that get generated from the invalid metadata: